 Take your things—without compensation

 Civil asset forfeiture laws allow the police to seize your personal property and never give it back.
 They just have to have reason to believe it was involved in the commission of a crime—even if the person wasn’t convicted.
-In 2013, police in Indiana took a man’s $41,000 Land Rover after he pled guilty to selling less than $400 worth of drugs.
-However, whether this is justified is in question at the moment now that the the U.S. Supreme Court agreed to review the case.
+In 2013, police in Indiana took a man’s $41,000 Land Rover after he pleaded guilty to selling less than $400 worth of drugs.
+However, whether this is justified is in question at the moment now that the U.S. Supreme Court agreed to review the case.
 Read about some hilarious court cases you won’t believe are real.

 Search your trash

 Law enforcement is permitted to search your trash, even before it gets taken by sanitation workers to the dump, according to attorney Randolph Rice.
 In a 1988 case, the Supreme Court decided that garbage placed by the curb isn’t covered under the Fourth Amendment (protection from unreasonable search and seizure).
 Animals, kids, and snoops can easily sift through your trash, the judges concluded, so it’s unreasonable to require the police to get a search warrant.
 Check out 50 bizarre things that are still banned in the United States.

 The power of the president to pardon convicted criminals may be something we’re used to hearing about, but it sounds awfully bizarre the way attorney David Reischer, founder of legaladvice.com, breaks it down for us: “A person is convicted of a crime before a jury of 12 of their peers, which has heard all the facts.
 A judge who knows the applicable law has sentenced the person.
 The law’s been applied and the people have spoken.
 Then the president says, ‘nope,’ and the person gets off scot-free.”
 Check out 45 more things you never knew about U.S. presidents.